 After Heilig’s, Sutherland’s and Sproull’s efforts the American military took an interest in this technology and began applying it to flight simulators.
 The most notable example of this is by the General Electric Corporation who created a computerised flight simulator that contained a 180-degree spectrum of vision.
 This was furthered by the McDonnell-Douglas Corporation who placed a head tracker in the HMD in order to follow the eyes movements, to create a more realistic simulation.

 While some organisations/individuals were focusing on expanding the simulation itself, others were concentrating on making it more social.
 VIDEOPLACE, created by Kruger, was an experience that could be used through the combination of projectors, video cameras, video displays and position sensitive technology, and did not need goggles or other accessories (Campbell, 2017).
-Ultimately, surrounding the user in VR (see image on the left).
+Ultimately, surrounding the user in VR.

 The first mass-produced VR entertainment system called Virtuality was born, launched by The Virtuality Group.
 The pod included VR headsets which showcased 3D images and could be used to play with multiple players.
 This headset, aesthetically, reflected the visor look because of the popular film Robocop and had built in headphones as well as sensors, which is what is included in present headsets.
-Near the end of this era is when the device became even more portable, as Nintendo experimented with the Virtual Boy console (see image on the left).
+Near the end of this era is when the device became even more portable, as Nintendo experimented with the Virtual Boy console.

 2000s (inclusive of 2010s)